-Even if 100 or 105 is "normal" after eating a healthy low carbohydrate meal, and even if most doctors don't think 120 is bad since the pancreas will lower it to 85 or 90 in a few hours, I know these levels are causing a slightly faster loss of neurons.
+Even if 100 is "normal" after eating a healthy low carbohydrate meal, and even if most doctors don't think 120 is bad since the pancreas will lower it to 85 or 90 in a few hours, I know these levels are causing a slightly faster loss of neurons.
 There isn't any minimum loss of neurons that I find "acceptable" even if it is "normal," so I want to get my glucose levels down to 85, or 90, as soon as possible.

 Now, I do get my glucose levels down, "by hook or by crook" because I have learned how to use insulin correctly.